First, let’s run down the list of common beliefs about DAM systems in 2019 that we’ll be digging into:

 Don’t let this happen to you!

 Instead, what you’re seeing now, and will see more of over the course of the next year, is increasing functionality in DAM systems.
-That doesn’t mean MAM systems go away – there are too many unique workflows, equipment integrations, codecs, and so forth that are critical to broadcasters and their ilk, but from a corporate perspective, any DAM system worth its salt will need to handle typical video formats and the workflows and integration points to be the engine of video marketing and advertising development, publishing, and measurement.
+That doesn’t mean MAM systems go away – there are too many unique workflows, equipment integrations, codecs, and so forth that are critical to broadcasters and their ilk, but from a corporate perspective, any DAM system worth its salt will need to handle typical video formats and the content management workflows and integration points to be the engine of video marketing and advertising development, publishing, and measurement.

 Of course, there’s a broader world beyond images and video, too.
 I didn’t touch on Indesign files, 360º product views, and many more.